Default Reasoning

 (5) Tweety has highly developed wings muscles

-— On the other hand, upon the existence of good reasons to think that the transition principles usually invoked in the argument do not apply in the case considered (“undercutting defeaters”, ibid), S. Refutation.
+— On the other hand, upon the existence of good reasons to think that the transitional principles usually invoked in the argument do not apply in the case considered (“undercutting defeaters”, ibid), S. Refutation.

 2. Representation of default reasoning

-The default inference is represented as a default rule:
+The reasoning (1) is represented as (2

-If Tweety is a bird,
+(1) If Tweety is a bird,

 it is legitimate to conclude that Tweety flies.